JAlcocerT/JAlcocerT/content/docs/SelfHosting/https.md

 How to get https for selfhosted apps on a homelab or VPS.

+First thing: get a domain!

+> You dont need an expensive one, neither fancy.

+You can find deals for Top Level Domains: https://tld-list.com/ from any provider like ovhcloud, namesilo, godaddy, porkbun, cloudflare...

+There are some deals for first year for around 1-3$ to get you started.

+Get ready to learn A LOT.

 ## Proxies

 I started with [NPM](#nginx), but understood that there are few alternatives to get https into your selfhosted services.